Click Here for Our Recommended Antivirus for Your Device

 They are also used in mathematical problems to compare the relative size of values.
 Inequalities can be presented in two ways.

-Their presentation may have a close semblance to equations or they may also be presented as a simple statement of fact- like in mathematical theorems.
+Their presentation may have a close semblance to equations or be a simple statement of fact- like in mathematical theorems.
 Inequalities are commonly used to compare integers, variables, and other algebraic expressions.

 Some examples of inequalities are: